vikashask/MEAN-Interview-Question/javaScript/interview-question-1.md

 * We can use the arguments array to access any given argument by using arguments[i]

 ## What Is Prototype in JavaScript?
-The prototype is a fundamental concept of JavaScript and its must to known JavaScript developers.

 All the JavaScript objects have an object and its property called prototype and its used to add and the custom functions and property.

 The example without prototype as given below -